 Court Records are public records.
 Court Records include a case file that contains a docket and any documents and filings filed in your court case.
 You can access the court records via the internet, or at the Rockland County Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of someone’s criminal background.
 These state databases are all connected so you can track criminal backgrounds from another state.
-You can go to the Rockland County Courthouse and inquire, or check the website.
+You can go to the Rockland County Courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a totally different state, you may have to pay for a more intensive search.

-When you look up a person’s crminal records you will find out if someone has been arrested, charged, or convicted for the following crimes:
+When you look up a person’s criminal records you will find out if someone has been arrested, charged, or convicted for the following crimes: